 The University of the Commonwealth Caribbean has international institutional accreditation from the UK-based Accreditation Services for International Colleges and Universities.
 The attainment of ASIC Accreditation as a Premier Institution boosted the international profile of UCC, and confirmed that the institution meets high standards of education, welfare and good practice.

 In general, registration, recognition and especially accreditation reassures students and other stakeholders that the University represents a good choice, and that enrolled students will be provided with professional teaching, a positive learning experience, and will have the opportunity to earn valuable qualifications.

-The University of the Commonwealth Caribbean is also an approved Silver Learning Partner of ACCA (Association of Chartered Certified Accountants), which is the global body for professional accountants.
 UCC has also been designated as the sole provider of Fortinet Internet Security Training within Jamaica.